Mahone Bay, Nova Scotia

 Cozy accommodations in Mahone Bay provide a perfect base to explore the town and the South Shore.
 Choose from romantic inns and bed and breakfasts, to a family friendly resort, cottages or campground.

-- Bayview Pines Country Inn: Ar charming seaside Inn with lovely views over Mahone Bay.
-Kayak or sail among the islands, hike the trails, cycle the quiet roads, or simply relax and enjoy the scenery.
+- Bayview Pines Country Inn: A charming seaside Inn with lovely views overlooking Mahone Bay.

 - Fisherman's Daughter B&B: Your seaside escape, this designated heritage home sits on the shores of picturesque Mahone Bay and is regarded by many respected lodging reviewers as "a perfect choice for a memorable stay!"

 - Heart's Desire B&B: Located in a classic four square home, overlooking Mahone Bay.
-In addition to cozy bed and breakfast rooms, the Garden Hideaway offers a cottage all to yourself.
+In addition to cozy bed and breakfast rooms, the Garden Hideaway also offers a cottage accommodation.

 - Atlantica Oak Island Resort and Conference Centre: Open year round with spa, family recreation, conference facilities and Taste of Nova Scotia dining.
 Locally imagined and seasonally inspired.
-10 minutes to Mahone Bay.
+Located just a 10 minute drive from Mahone Bay.